xiaolelelele/Namdm/README.md

 ## 🔖Namdm

- The main steps of the Namdm proposed are as follows.
+The proposed Namdm follows these principal steps:

-+ Step 1: Collect the actual production dataset and categorize it into training set and test set as input to the neural network.
+Step 1: Gather the real - world production dataset.
+Then, classify it into a training set and a test set, which will serve as the input for the neural network.

-+ Step 2: Construct the loss function MixLoss as shown in Equation that can balance the penalty strength of outliers and the performance degradation problem of the Namdm.
-Meanwhile, the number of hidden layer nodes, the number of iterations, the batch size and the parameter α in the αMixLoss loss function are optimized to achieve the global optimum of the Namdm.
+Step 2: Formulate the loss function MixLoss as presented in the following equation.
+This function is designed to strike a balance between the penalty intensity for outliers and the performance deterioration issue of the Namdm.
+Additionally, optimize the number of hidden - layer nodes, the iteration count, the batch size, and the parameter α in the αMixLoss loss function.
+The aim is to reach the global optimum of the Namdm. αMixLoss=α⋅MSE+(1−α)⋅Log_Cosh
-  $$
-  \alpha Mix Loss = \alpha \cdot \mathrm{MSE} + (1 - \alpha) \cdot \mathrm{Log\_Cosh}
-  $$

-+ Step 3: Apply the Namdm method for optimization of different neural networks and compare it with existing optimization methods.
-The evaluation criteria are based on MSE and time to verify the superiority of the automatic modeling optimization method.
+Step 3: Employ the Namdm approach to optimize various neural networks.
+Subsequently, compare it with pre - existing optimization techniques.
+The evaluation is carried out using Mean Squared Error (MSE) and time as criteria, with the goal of validating the superiority of this automatic - modeling optimization method.

-+ Step 4: The results are evaluated and analyzed to provide technical guidance for the actual production process.
+Step 4: Evaluate and analyze the outcomes.
+The insights obtained will offer technical direction for the actual production process.

 ![image-20250327215406501](pic/Namdm.png)